 Flash Point Testing Methods ASTM D56 and ASTM D93

-By: Dana Mladin, SENIOR TECHNICAL CONSULTANT, email
+By: Dana Mladin, PRINCIPAL TECHNICAL CONSULTANT, email

 Flash point testing is a critical safety evaluation method used to determine the lowest temperature at which a substance can produce flammable vapors in the presence of an open flame or ignition source.
 This test is essential in assessing the fire hazards associated with various chemicals and flammable materials.
 Flash point testing helps in identifying potential fire hazards associated with liquids and volatile substances.
 It enables manufacturers, storage facilities, and users to take necessary precautions to prevent accidents and protect human lives.